-- (c) Amortization: Each loan must provide for repayment in equal monthly installments over the fixed term of the loan.
+(d) Amortization: Each loan must provide for repayment in equal monthly installments over the fixed term of the loan.
 No loan may be reamortized while it is in a pool or loan package.

-- (d) Buydowns
+(e) Buydowns

-- (i) Ginnie Mae I MBS pools:
+(i) Ginnie Mae I MBS pools:

 Ginnie Mae I SF pools may not contain mortgages with buydown provisions.
-Any mortgage with buydown features, whether or not specifically approved as a buydown mortgage, must either be placed in a separate BD or SN pool (see Chapters 25 and 29).
+Any mortgage with buydown features, whether or not specifically approved as a buydown mortgage, must either be placed in a separate BD or SN pool.
+(Please See MBS Guide Chapters 25 and 29)